 Precancers (Actinic Keratoses)

-AKs are a skin condition caused by chronic sun damage.
-It causes scaly, rough, or bumpy spots on the skin that can appear red or brown.
-AKs are not cancer but can sometimes change into squamous cell skin cancer, which is the second most common form of skin cancer, so they are important to treat.
-Having one or more painful sunburns in your life raises your risk of getting AKs.
+Actinic keratoses (AKs) are skin conditions caused by chronic sun damage.
+This damage causes scaly, rough, or bumpy spots on the skin that can appear red or brown.
+AKs are not cancerous but can be pre-cancercous: some of them will change into squamous cell skin cancers, which is the second most common form of skin cancer, so they are important to treat.
+Having consistent sun exposure (like living in Arizona) raises your risk of getting AKs.

-- Spend a lot of time outside (or did when you were younger).
+• Spend a lot of time outside and have frequent sun exposure (or a history of doing so when younger).

 Start your journey